sin7ek/tactical-ops-aot-34-docker/README.md

 The Tactical Ops server files are **not included in this repository or Docker image**.
 On first start, the container can download the TO3.4 server package into the mounted `/server` volume.

+## Gamefiles

+The gamefiles are downloadable here: [TO:AoT Fixed Pack](https://tactical-ops.eu/to-aot-fixed-pack.php) from [tactical-ops.eu](https://www.tactical-ops.eu), so use their guides!

 ## Features

 - Tactical Ops: Assault on Terror 3.4 dedicated server